 NPR's Cheryl Corley has details.

-Mayor RAY NAGIN (New Orleans): Read my lips.
+RAY NAGIN: Read my lips.
 This is a plan for getting people out of the city.
 There is no shelter of last resort.
 We're going to communicate that, we're going to use PSAs, we're going to use print, we're going to use everything.
 And we're going to try and get as many people out of here as possible.

 CORLEY: And Nagin says how they will communicate with each other once they leave.
 City officials say there are about 200,000 people in New Orleans now.
 Mayor Nagin says it's a much more mobile population than pre-Katrina.
 Even so, New Orleans Homeland Security Director Terry Ebbert estimates that 10,000 people would have trouble leaving the area in the event of a storm.
 He says the first goal is to provide greater support for the disabled, and to get tourists out as quickly as possible.

-Mr. TERRY EBBERT (Homeland Security Director): Goal number two is to create an atmosphere in our city where it makes more sense for everybody to leave rather than stay.
+TERRY EBBERT: Goal number two is to create an atmosphere in our city where it makes more sense for everybody to leave rather than stay.

 CORLEY: When citizens do leave, Police Chief Warren Riley says he also wants them to have no doubt that their property is safe.
 He says all of his officers will be on duty, and 3,000 National Guard troops will also be assigned to the city's police districts.

-Chief WARREN RILEY (New Orleans Police Department): They will see people at static checkpoints throughout the city at every major intersection.
+WARREN RILEY: They will see people at static checkpoints throughout the city at every major intersection.
 Residential areas will see the patrols, not one or two, it will be a overwhelming number of soldiers and police officers that will protect this city.

 CORLEY: Of course, whether New Orleans will be able to weather any storm will depend on its levee system.
 Mayor Nagin says he grows more confident every day that levees which failed last year are in much better shape.
 He says the Army Corps of Engineers has nearly finished rebuilding them.

-Mayor NAGIN: They are using high-grade clay, they're driving steel pylons as deep as 60 to 80 feet in some areas and they have concrete to support that also.
-These levees are going to be very, very secure and we should be positioned better, and not have the catastrophic flooding that we've had in the past.
+NAGIN: They are using high-grade clay, they're driving steel pylons as deep as 60 to 80 feet in some areas, and they have concrete to support that also.
+These levees are going to be very, very secure, and we should be positioned better and not have the catastrophic flooding that we've had in the past.

 CORLEY: Or the nightmare scenes of stranded, desperate people with no place to go.

 Cheryl Corley, NPR News, New Orleans.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.